A Cryptographic Test of Quantumness and Certifiable Randomness from a Single Quantum Device

 \paragraph{Organization.} We start with some notation and preliminaries in Section~\ref{sec:prelim}.
 Section~\ref{sec:tcf} contains the definition of a noisy trapdoor claw-free family (NTCF).
 Our construction for such a family is given in Section~\ref{sec:lwetcf} (with Appendix~\ref{sec:lweprelim} containing relevant preliminaries on the learning with errors problem).
 The randomness generation protocol is described in Section~\ref{sec:protocol}.
 In Section~\ref{sec:device} we introduce our formalism for modeling the actions of an arbitrary prover, or device, in the protocol.
 In Section~\ref{sec:soundness} we analyze a single round of the protocol, and in Section~\ref{sec:multi-round} we show that randomness accumulates across multiple rounds.

-\paragraph{Acknowledgments.} Zvika Brakerski is supported by the Israel Science Foundation (Grant No.\ 468/14), Binational Science Foundation (Grants No.\ 2016726, 2014276), and by the European Union Horizon 2020 Research and Innovation Program via ERC Project REACT (Grant 756482) and via Project PROMETHEUS (Grant 780701).
+\paragraph{Acknowledgments.} We thank Tony Metger and the anonymous JACM referees for corrections and suggestions that improved the presentation of the paper.
+Zvika Brakerski is supported by the Israel Science Foundation (Grant No.\ 468/14), Binational Science Foundation (Grants No.\ 2016726, 2014276), and by the European Union Horizon 2020 Research and Innovation Program via ERC Project REACT (Grant 756482) and via Project PROMETHEUS (Grant 780701).
 Paul Christiano and Urmila Mahadev are supported by a Templeton Foundation Grant 52536, ARO Grant W911NF-12-1-0541, and NSF Grant CCF-1410022.
-Umesh Vazirani is supported by Templeton Foundation Grant 52536, ARO Grant W911NF-12-1-0541, NSF Grant CCF-1410022, MURI Grant FA9550-18-1-0161 and a Vannevar Bush Faculty Fellowship.
+Umesh Vazirani is supported by MURI Grant FA9550-18-1-0161, ARO Grant W911NF-12-1-0541, NSF Grant CCF-1410022, NSF QLCI Grant OMA-2016245, and a Vannevar Bush Faculty Fellowship.
 Thomas Vidick is supported by NSF CAREER Grant CCF-1553477, AFOSR YIP award number FA9550-16-1-0495, MURI Grant FA9550-18-1-0161, a CIFAR Azrieli Global Scholar award, and the IQIM, an NSF Physics Frontiers Center (NSF Grant PHY-1125565) with support of the Gordon and Betty Moore Foundation (GBMF-12500028).